-How can the apostle John say love is a mark of believers and hate is a mark of non-believers?
-Even a cursory examination reveals that believers hate and non-believers love.
+How can John say that love is a mark of believers and hate is a mark of non-believers when we know believers who struggle with hate and non-believers who genuinely love others?

 06 1John 2:29-3:12 Practicing Righteousness

 No true believer is committed to sin as a lifestyle because God plants in believers a longing for holiness and righteousness which opposes any tendency to rebel.
 Believers no longer remain committed to a lifestyle of sin.

 1 John 2:18-28 tackles the question: how do you know what’s essential and what is non-essential?